esdc-devcop/esdc-devcop.github.io/guides/working-with-git.md

 Whatever project you are working on, it may have different requirements and needs from the branching model you choose.
 Mostly the branching model you choose depends on your release model.
-At ESDC we have extracted a few requirements from our release process.
+At ESDC, we have extracted a few requirements from our release process.

 - Can manage a long term production equivalent branch separated from the day-to-day development
   - Why?
 Our production release are sometimes 6 months or more apart.